Subset second-order stochastic dominance for enhanced indexation with diversification enforced by sector constraints: Computational results

 We used a dataset associated with the S\&P~500, with daily stock prices from $3^{\text{rd}}$ October 2018 until $29^{\text{th}}$ December 2023.
 This time period, over 5 years, includes the Covid pandemic, which had a significant effect on stock prices.
 Our data has been manually adjusted to account for survivorship bias - on a given date only assets that were part of the S\&P~500 index at that time are available to be selected for investment.

 In order to define the scenarios required by SSD we used a lookback approach that included the most recent 61 daily prices, which then yield 60 in-sample returns (roughly a trimester in business days).
+We have one scenario for each in-sample time period considered, where a single scenario consists of the return for each asset, as well as the overall market index return and the index return for each asset subset.

 The SSD subsets were defined by the economic sectors to which each asset belongs.
 There are 11 different stock market sectors according to the most commonly used classification system, known as the Global Industry Classification Standard (GICS).
 These sectors are communication services, consumer discretionary, consumer staples, energy, financials, healthcare, industrials, materials, real estate, technology and utilities.
-For each sector, the benchmark consisted of the corresponding time series for the S\&P sector indices, see \url{https://www.spglobal.com/spdji/en/index-family/equity/us-equity/sp-sectors/}.
-Table \ref{table1} shows the S\&P~500 sector breakdown as of $9^{\text{th}}$ October 2023 together with the approximate weight of the sector with regard to the index.
+For each sector, the benchmark consisted of the corresponding time series for the S\&P sector indices, see \\ \url{https://www.spglobal.com/spdji/en/index-family/equity/us-equity/sp-sectors/}.
+Table~\ref{table1} shows the S\&P~500 sector breakdown as of $9^{\text{th}}$ October 2023 together with the approximate weight of the sector with regard to the index.